 (1) This regulation sets out the fire fighting equipment required for the blasting.

-(2) At least 1 approved fire extinguisher in proper working order must be located in close proximity to the person carrying out the blasting.
+(2) At least 1 approved fire extinguisher for blasting in proper working order must be located in close proximity to the person carrying out the blasting.

 [Regulation 24N inserted: Gazette 5 Nov 2019 p.
-3887.]
+3887; amended: SL 2021/10 r.
+12.]